 Traditionally, to enable delivery most sellers list their menu on food delivery platforms because the restaurant doesn’t have their own couriers.
 This approach is often expensive because these platforms charge a commission to fulfill the delivery for each order.
 With on-demand delivery for Square Online Store, sellers can take control of their fulfillment process by offering delivery to their loyal customer base directly from their own website.

 When an order is placed on the seller’s online store, a courier from the restaurant’s delivery partner is dispatched to the business location, picks up the order, and delivers it to the buyer.
 The buyer receives text updates with links to live maps to track delivery progress.
 Sellers pay a flat fee of $1.50 per order to Square, plus a fee to their delivery partner that is calculated in real-time based on distance and other factors.
 Sellers can pass this fee entirely to the buyer or offer custom delivery promotions.
 When applied across hundreds of delivery orders each month, sellers can save a significant amount on per-order costs.

 Additionally, when buyers place an order through Square Online Store, sellers receive their contact information in the Square Customer Directory and are able to maintain sales history for those customers.
 When paired with other products like Square Marketing and Square Loyalty, sellers can strengthen customer relationships, create open lines of communication, and incentivize patrons to keep coming back.

-To hear more from Square about additional resources and updates on Square products, please reference the COVID-19 resource hub.
+To hear more from Square about additional resources and updates on Square products, please reference our COVID-19 resource hub.